jnyfah/jnyfah.github.io/_posts/bazel.md

 ---
 title: 'Bazel from the Eyes of a Cpp dev'
-excerpt: 'After trying this out, i really wish i could easily integrate Bazel with vcpkg just like cmake does, but unfortunalty 🫠'
+excerpt: 'After trying this out, I really wish I could easily integrate Bazel with vcpkg just like cmake does, but unfortunately 🫠'
 coverImage: '/assets/blog/bazel.jpg'
 date: '2023-07-22T11:37:01.491Z'
 author: